thomasbelliott/516-1/README.md

 - W15: Final Project Presentations (Final project worth 30%).
 - Finals week: Written final exam (worth 20%).

-**Note about Small Projects:** For on-time project submissions, grades will be assigned within 24 hours of submission deadline and formative feedback will be provided within 7 days.
-Late submissions are strongly discouraged.
-If you must submit a project late, there will be no grade penalty, but grading will be delayed due to logistic constraints.

 ## Assignment Sheets

+### General Notes

+#### Submission deadlines

+Each small project is due by the end of day on Wednesday following the week when the project is assigned.
+Grades will be given by the end of day on Friday of the week when the project is due.
+Formative feedback will be provided by the end of day on Wednesday of the following week.
+To keep you on track with the class, late submissions are strongly discouraged.
+If you must submit a small project late, you must tell me in advance.

+##### Submission procedure

+I will access your GitHub
+repository after the deadline to retrieve your project file.
+For each small project, create a new file in your GitHub repository named **projectx.html**, where **x** is the letter designation of the project (**a**-**e**).
+Your file name should not contain quotes, spaces, or any other symbols.
+Please also note that file names are case sensitive, so "PROJECTA.HTML" and "projecta.html" are two different files.
+After you complete your assignment, do not forget to "commit master" and "push origin".
+Make sure that your program carefully follows the input/output protocol described in the assignment directios.

 ### Small Project A: Number Guessing Game

-#### Learning outcome:

-After completing this assignment, you will have learned how to conceptualize and implement in code a simple algorithm.
+**Learning outcome:** After completing this assignment, you will have learned how to conceptualize and implement in code a simple algorithm.
 Algorithms are a foundation of computer science and computational linguistics.
 The algorithm used in this small project is widely used in applied linguistics.
 For example, it is one of the primary alrogithms used in adaptive computer-assisted language testing.

-#### Programming concepts:

-While-loop, binding, string, number, string comparison, condition.
+**Programming concepts:** while-loop, binding, string, number, string comparison, condition.

-#### Task:
+#### Task

 Create a web page with an embedded JavaScript program that plays the "number guessing game" with the user as follows: